AI-Zhpp/FTN/README.md

 * SYSU-CD
 * Google-CD

-The possessed datasets can be downloaded at this [link](https://drive.google.com/drive/folders/1Knqdxb6g8_7NFKqeHgnp-iUEMRemGCNh?usp=share_link).
+The processed datasets can be downloaded at this [link](https://drive.google.com/drive/folders/1Knqdxb6g8_7NFKqeHgnp-iUEMRemGCNh?usp=share_link).

 Then, run the following codes with your GPUs, and you can get the same results in the above paper.